Trevin-Small/Trevin-Small/README.md

      I love working with software, but I have experience with hardware too, especially MCU's like Arduino and SBC's like RPI.
 I also enjoy 3D printing and cooking.
      My latest interest is in Cryptocurrencies and NFT's.

-- 🌱 I will be beginning my studies at Purdue University in West Lafayette in fall 2021!
+- 🌱 I will be a Freshman at Purdue University in West Lafayette in the fall of 2021!
      I am majoring in computer science, and I plan to take part in the Machine Learning and Artificial Intelligence focus track in my upper-classmen studies.

 - 💞️ I’m looking to collaborate on ...
 (I don't know yet!
 I'm still learning...)